aksharar77/period/README.md

 ### 📅 Calendar Integration
 - Interactive **calendar page** where users can:
-  - Select specific dates to log or view symptoms.
+  - Select specific dates to log or view symptoms
-  - Use color-coded visual cues for different cycle phases.

 ### 🩺 Symptom Logging
 - On selecting a date, users can **log symptoms** such as: